SvetlanaPolunina/fullstack-javascript-project-46/README.md

 # genDiff @hexlet/code
-A command-line utility for calculating the difference between two configuration files.
+A command-line utility for comparing two configuration files and shows a difference.

 ### Hexlet tests and linter status: